Johnthan Banks: Professional career

+Pre-draft

-Prior to the 2013 NFL Draft, Banks was considered one of the best cornerback prospects but after the disappointing NFL combine, most NFL scouts put him as a late first-round or an early second-round pick.
+Prior to the 2013 NFL draft, Banks was considered one of the best cornerback prospects but after the disappointing NFL combine, most NFL scouts put him as a late first-round or an early second-round pick.

 Tampa Bay Buccaneers

-On April 26, 2013, Banks was drafted by the Tampa Bay Buccaneers in the second round (43rd overall) in the 2013 NFL Draft.
+On April 26, 2013, Banks was selected by the Tampa Bay Buccaneers in the second round (43rd overall) in the 2013 NFL draft.
 He was the sixth cornerback taken in the 2013 NFL draft behind Dee Milliner, D. J. Hayden, Desmond Trufant, Xavier Rhodes, and fellow college teammate Darius Slay, respectively.
-On May 23, 2013, Banks signed his four-year contract with the Tampa Bay Buccaneers, worth $4.726 million, including a $1.817 million bonus.
-Banks got his first interception against Carson Palmer and the Arizona Cardinals on September 29, 2013.
+On May 23, Banks signed his four-year contract with the Tampa Bay Buccaneers, worth $4.726 million, including a $1.817 million bonus.
+Banks got his first interception against Carson Palmer and the Arizona Cardinals on September 29.
 During the season, he contracted methicillin-resistant Staphylococcus aureus (MSRA).
 Despite the infection, he finished his rookie season with 55 tackles and 3 interceptions.

 After training camp and the preseason, Banks was named the starting cornerback opposite Alterraun Verner.
 The Tampa 2 system installed by head coach Lovie Smith proved to play to Banks' strengths as he notched 50 tackles, 10 passes defensed, and four interceptions for the 2014 season.

 Detroit Lions

-Banks was traded to the Detroit Lions for a seventh round pick on November 1, 2016.
-He was released by the Lions on December 3, 2016.
+On November 1, 2016, Banks was traded to the Detroit Lions for a conditional seventh round pick in the 2018 NFL draft.
+He was released by the Lions on December 3.

 Chicago Bears

-On December 5, 2016, Banks was signed by the Bears.
+On December 5, 2016, Banks was signed by the Chicago Bears.

 On March 11, 2017, Banks signed a one-year contract with the Bears.
-He was released on September 2, 2017.
+He was released on September 2.

 Houston Texans

 On September 20, 2017, Banks signed with the Houston Texans.
-He was released on October 10, 2017.
+He was released on October 10.